Near Kewaunee in Kewaunee County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1996 by the Kewaunee County Historical Society.

 Location.
 44° 27.579′ N, 87° 33.049′ W. Marker is near Kewaunee, Wisconsin, in Kewaunee County.
 Marker can be reached from County Highway F south of County Highway C, on the left when traveling west.
+Marker is in the back part of Bruemmer Park and Zoo.
 Touch for map.
-Marker is in the back part of Bruemmer Park and Zoo.
 Marker is at or near this postal address: E4297 County Highway F, Kewaunee WI 54216, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Old Mill (approx. half a mile away); Kewaunee Marsh Arsenic Spill Area (approx. 2 miles away); Courthouse Square (approx. 2.3 Civil War and Cuban Veterans Monument (approx. 2.3 miles away); The Great Kewaunee Fire (approx. 2.4 miles away); Early History of Kewaunee (approx. 2.4 miles away); Barge "Emerald" (approx. 2˝ miles away); Car – Ferry Service (approx. 2˝ miles away).
+At least 8 other The Old Mill (approx. half a mile away); Kewaunee Marsh Arsenic Spill Area (approx. 2 miles away); Courthouse Square (approx. 2.3 miles away); Civil War and Cuban Veterans Monument (approx. 2.3 miles away); The Great Kewaunee Fire (approx. 2.4 miles away); Early History of Kewaunee (approx. 2.4 miles away); Barge "Emerald" (approx. 2˝ miles away); Car – Ferry Service (approx. 2˝ miles away).
 Touch for a list and map of all markers in Kewaunee.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 280 times since then and 29 times this year.
+It was originally submitted on September 28, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 325 times since then and 15 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 28, 2014, by Keith L of Wisconsin Rapids, Wisconsin.